Choose a topic !

 Decoding the Toughest Words

-Another trick is to run your finger along the grid while slowly spelling the word in your head.
-Your brain often recognizes the pattern before your eyes do.
+Another trick: slowly spell the word in your head while scanning.
+Your brain often recognizes the pattern before your eyes fully catch it.

 Why Challenging Puzzles Strengthen the Brain